 First, you will want to access your domain at https://example.com and https://www.example.com to see if there are any errors.
 An easy way to tell if the certificate is functioning properly is to input your domain into SSL Shopper.
 Try it with and without the “www” to confirm both work.
 If everything is working, you should see several green checks and no errors.
 The certificate expiration date will be at least one year from the day you ordered the SSL originally.

 That’s it!
 You have successfully installed a brand new SSL for your website that works both with www and without it.
 Congratulations!
 Now you can follow these steps to secure all of your websites and applications.

-If you have a Core-Managed Windows server at Liquid Web, we can help you through this process and diagnose any issues you may have run into.
+If you have a Managed Windows VPS server at Liquid Web, we can help you through this process and diagnose any issues you may have run into.
 We also assist with SSL on Self-Managed if they buy the SSL from Liquid Web.